Raffling an information design classic

 I bought it about 30 years ago in a London bookstore for 40 pence.
 It’s a fabulous book, explaining the principles of Isotype and written in Basic English – the plain language system developed by CK Ogden and IA Richards.
 You can read it online.

-The second name to come out of the hat will get an original sketch by Marie Neurath – one of those in the picture.
+The runner up got an original sketch by Marie Neurath – one of those in the picture.
 They were left with me by Marie when Michael Macdonald-Ross and I did a project with her in 1975.